jac459/meta-hue/README.md

 when loading the recipe, you can suppress all the slides except the ones with shortcuts.

 ## Usage

+### Philips Hue Slider and Philips Hue Slider Group:
+The switch+slider widget has been replaced by a slider which is doing everything (when in the 10% left, the light is off, at from 11% to 100% of the slider is the minimum light to maximum intensity).
+A color picker is available as well as a status color picture showing the color chosen.
+The power off button of the remote is working as expected.
+If you have a lot of Hue, this version is the best option.

+### Philips Hue and Philips Hue Group (Not recommanded as using some unreliable neeo features):
 It is pretty much like the neeo HUE except that you have the color picker.
 Also, the slider goes to 0 when you switch the light off ==> This part is a bit buggy as events can be lost ny neeo (nothing I can do).
 Depending on your case you may prefere going to the slider based driver wich are much more reliable.'